Current Members

 B.S.
 Chemistry, San Francisco State University (’22)

-Jon is a first year graduate student in the Sedlak Lab with developing research interests in the improvement of potable water reuse.
-Jon is inspired by the interdisciplinary nature of the Sedlak Lab and seeks to integrate his love for chemistry and holistic understanding of California water systems.
+interests in the improvement of potable water reuse.
+Inspired by the interdisciplinary nature of the Sedlak Lab, he seeks to integrate his love for chemistry and holistic understanding of California water systems.
+Jon’s previous experience as an analytical chemist at the California Department of Public Health informs his work in the implementation of in-situ electrochemical advanced oxidation processes to augment decentralized water reuse in San Francisco.
 In his spare time he enjoys practicing photography, listening to music, & getting lost in nature.

 jonathan_gallardo@berkeley.edu